diamonddigga67/colonial-Clicker/README.md

 # Colonial Clicker

-A Cookie Clicker–style evolution game inspired by the posthuman species of *All Tomorrows*.
-Mutate your Colonials into Gravital, Worm Children, Snake People, and more.
+Colonial Clicker is an evolution-based incremental game inspired by All Tomorrows.
+Click to generate Colonials, evolve them into branching posthuman species, unlock special abilities, and build your own cosmic evolutionary tree.